 What do you like most about your job?
 And least?

 Variety is what I like most.
 I find it's the perfect ratio of playing with wires and turning wrenches.
 I honestly don’t have a least favorite part.
 The way I see it, I’m getting paid to do what I love, and that right there is a huge win!

-What’s the most common misconception about being an electronics or electrical tech?
+What’s the most common misconception about being an electronics tech?

 Probably that we’re just nerds who couldn’t make it as electrical engineers, so we "settled" for becoming techs.
 Of course, that’s untrue.
 We just have a different skillset that fills a specific niche and bridges a gap between mechanics and engineers.